 Again, our results about the effect of magnetic twist on the vorticity are comparable with those obtained from nonlinear kink wave simulations \citep{Howson17a,Terradas18}. \citet{Howson17a} showed cross-sectional cuts of the magnitude of vorticity at the loop apex for a twisted and an untwisted case at two different simulation times.
-In both cases, they find big and small vortices due to KHi in their untwisted case, but their twisted case does not show small vortices.
-Thus, the magnetic twist is suppressing the small vortices associated with KHi. \citet{Howson17a} also find that the increase in vorticity due to KHi happens earlier when twist is absent.
+In both cases, they reported large and small vortices due to KHi in their untwisted case, but their twisted case did not show small vortices.
+Thus, the magnetic twist suppresses the small vortices associated with KHi. \citet{Howson17a} also found that the increase in vorticity due to KHi occurs earlier when twist is absent.